emmabentleymusic/emmabentleymusic.github.io/about.markdown

     <div class="md:col-span-2">
         <section class="prose dark:prose-invert max-w-none">
             <p class="text-lg leading-relaxed text-slate-600 dark:text-slate-400">
                 Welcome!
-I'm Emma Bentley, a professional musician and dedicated music educator with over a decade of experience in performance and teaching.
-My journey in music began at an early age, and I've had the privilege of studying with some of the finest teachers and performing in renowned venues across the country.
+I'm Emma Bentley, a dedicated music educator and professional musician and with over 4 years of experience in performance and teaching.
+My journey in music began at an early age, and I've had the privilege of studying with some wonderful teachers throughout my musical journey.
+These experiences have shaped my approach to teaching, allowing me to bring real-world performance experience into my lessons while maintaining a strong foundation in pedagogy.
             </p>

             <h2 class="font-display text-2xl font-bold text-primary dark:text-secondary mt-8 mb-4">Musical Journey</h2>
             <p class="text-slate-600 dark:text-slate-400">
-                My musical education includes degrees from prestigious institutions, where I honed my skills as both a performer and educator.
-This dual focus has shaped my approach to teaching, allowing me to bring real-world performance experience into my lessons while maintaining a strong foundation in pedagogy.
+                My musical education includes a Bachelor of Science in Music Education from Case Western Reserve University (CWRU) in Cleveland, Ohio, where I honed my skills as both a performer and educator.
+While studying at CWRU, I had the priviledge of studying clarinet as my primary instrument, and percussion as a secondary.
+Throughout my undergraduate career, I priortized comprehensively learning all instruments, so that I may better help future students.
+I was lucky enough to have performed on the cello, french horn, trumpet, and saxophone, in addition to my studies.
             </p>

             <h2 class="font-display text-2xl font-bold text-primary dark:text-secondary mt-8 mb-4">Teaching Philosophy</h2>
             <p class="text-slate-600 dark:text-slate-400">
-                I believe that every student has unique potential waiting to be discovered.
-My teaching approach combines traditional techniques with modern methods, creating an engaging learning environment that promotes both technical excellence and creative expression.
+                I believe that music education has a unique capability to build students’ self-confidence and self-efficacy.
+My teaching approach combines traditional techniques with trauma-informed cultural competency, creating an engaging learning environment that promotes both technical excellence and creative expression.
 Whether working with beginners or advanced students, I tailor my instruction to meet individual needs and goals.
+I strive for my students to walk away from our experiences with a deeper appreciation for music as well as hold musical and life skills that they can apply to their lives in various meaningful ways.
             </p>

             <h2 class="font-display text-2xl font-bold text-primary dark:text-secondary mt-8 mb-4">Performance Career</h2>
             <p class="text-slate-600 dark:text-slate-400">
-                As an active performer, I regularly appear with orchestras, chamber ensembles, and as a solo recitalist.
+                As an active performer, I regularly appear with orchestras, and chamber ensembles.
                 These experiences inform my teaching and allow me to provide students with insights into the professional music world.
+I truly enjoy performing with others, and actively demonstrate to my students my enthuiasm.
 I believe that maintaining an active performance career is essential to being an effective educator.
             </p>
         </section>